 Shape Guest Flow and Interaction

-In practice, this means considering how the bar interacts with seating, entertainment, and lighting.
+Consider how the bar interacts with seating, entertainment, and lighting.
 Does it create natural gathering points?
 Is it easy to reach from all areas of the venue?
 A well-planned layout keeps traffic moving, supports staff workflow, and makes the space feel more connected.

 At a high-volume music event, for instance, we used multiple mirrored stations placed along a U-shaped perimeter.
 This kept the main area open for guests while maintaining fast, easy access to drinks throughout the evening.